 Please water your Marginata plant when its leaves begin to turn yellow.

-Keep a close eye on the Dracaena Marginata plant’s overall condition and ensure that you also do not overwater the plant.
+Keep a close eye on the Dracaena marginata plant’s overall condition and ensure you do not overwater the plant.

-The Dracaena Marginata plant usually forms brownish leaf-tips when it is given insufficient water.
-The Dragon Tree is a non-fussy plant; however, it is quite sensitive when it comes to its watering needs.
+The Dracaena marginata plant usually forms brownish leaf tips when given insufficient water.
+The Dragon Tree is a non-fussy plant but is quite sensitive regarding its watering needs.

-To get rid of them, spray your Dracaena Marginata plant with a disinfectant spray or get rid of the diseased vines, if necessary.
+To get rid of them, spray your Dracaena marginata plant with a disinfectant spray or remove the diseased vines, if necessary.